Do you simultaneously feel like you’re TOO MUCH and somehow also NOT ENOUGH?

 • I am in-network with Optum plans, which include ConnectiCare, Harvard Pilgrim, UnitedHealthcare.

-Whether it’s a clinical stuck point with a specific client or a generalized interest in bringing more trauma-specific sex therapy skills into your practice, clinical consultation as an opportunity for vulnerability and risk-taking.
+Whether it’s a clinical stuck point with one client or a generalized interest in bringing more trauma-specific sex therapy skills into your practice, clinical consultation offers protective containment for vulnerability.

 • Practice addressing anything (yes, anything!) sex-related in clinical contexts.